serviss-ventures/nicnixr-landing/DICEBEAR_AVATAR_IMPLEMENTATION_SESSION.md

 - Removed negative margins from `premiumBanner` style
 - Ensures all avatars are fully visible within the modal container

+### Premium/Limited Icon Overlap Fix (Completed)
+- Fixed icons being covered by avatar circles
+- Changed icon positioning from `top: 4, right: 4` to `top: -4, right: -4`
+- Icons now display outside the avatar circle boundary
+- Ensures all icons are fully visible and not obscured

 ## Session Complete! 🎉

 ### What We Accomplished Tonight: